 Fogg Dam and South Alligator (Kakadu)

 You will start the day with a visit to Fogg Dam.
 This well-known site is an excellent area for waterbirds including magpie goose, green pygmy-goose, pied heron, glossy ibis, the stately brolga, white-browed crake, and the quirky comb-crested jacana.
 En route to Kakadu you will enjoy a stop at the Adelaide River crossing for lunch where you may see mangrove golden whistler and a variety of flycatchers like shining, leaden, restless, and broad-billed flycatchers.
-On arrival in Kakadu you will enjoy a short walk to local lagoon not far from your cabins to enjoy sunset.
+On arrival in Kakadu you will enjoy a short walk to local lagoon to enjoy sunset.
 After dinner, you may enjoy some spotlighting for nocturnal species such as barking owl, tawny frogmouth, large-tailed nightjar, and Australian owlet-nightjar.

 Mamukala Wetlands, Ubirr, Yellow Waters Billabong